 Then, the board secretary proposes a simple solution: Check the previous minutes.
 Good idea.
 Minutes are an essential part of board meetings because they are an objective official record of actions the board took at a meeting.

 A board without minutes is like the kid in school who “did his homework” but forgot it at home.
 Words can only go so far in trying to “say” what the actual minutes provide.
 Therefore, appropriately storing or filing the minutes is just as important as taking them.

 Here is a quick primer on what they are, why they are essential, and how to take them and use them effectively.

 Minutes are the official written record of an association’s decisions and actions based on the meetings of its board of directors and committees.
 By law, most for-profit and nonprofit entities in the U.S. must maintain meeting minutes as part of their corporate records.
 Over time, minutes become part of the written history of an association, documenting its past and acting as a guide for the future.

 Properly drafted minutes are a form of protection against future risk.
 Memories are unreliable, and associations and their boards change over time.
 Decisions that have been recorded using objective language can reduce the liability risk of individual board members and confirm that the board is fulfilling its fiduciary duties.
 If there are conflicting accounts of an event, the board can reference the minutes and prevent a dispute from escalating.
 Or if an association is subject to litigation, the minutes are important evidentiary documents.

 Minutes are not the same as a transcript, so they should not include direct quotations from participants, personal opinions, or emotional arguments.
-Instead of recording every word that was said in a meeting, minutes are a detailed summary that includes:
+Instead of recording every word that was said in a meeting, minutes should include:

 Who takes the minutes is just as important as the content.
 The most convenient and cost-effective option is to have a board member or staff person act as minute taker.
 However, that convenience can have serious disadvantages and end up costing an organization a lot amount more than it saves.